gartner/zf2rapid/docs/tutorial-create-controller-plugin-view-helper.md

         }
     }

-## Create a factory for a view helper

-If you want to create a factory for an existing view helper you just need to specify the name of module and view helper and optionally the project path:

-    $ zf2rapid create-view-helper-factory Shop ShowBasket

-The following tasks are executed when creating a new view helper:

- * Check if module exists
- * Check if view helper exists
- * Creating view helper factory class
- * Updating view helper configuration

 The factory `ShowBasketFactory` will be placed in the same path as the view helper and is readily configured for your needs.
 You only need to get the dependencies you want and pass them to your view helper.